raul-arrabales/perla-bot/bot-flow/README.md

-DialogFlow Context, Intents and Tranining Phrases for Perla Bot
+DialogFlow Entities, Intents and Tranining Phrases for Perla Bot